electronicvisions/brainscales2-demos/4-hagen_properties.rst

 ==================================

 .. note::
-   Currently, this code is not executable on the EBrains platform.
+   Currently, this code is not executable on the EBRAINS platform.

 This example presents the non-spiking mode of the BrainScaleS-2 ASIC and some of its characteristics.
 The operation of this so-called hagen mode